 Stuck out!
 Ball clings to Molina, Cubs rally past Cardinals

-St. Louis Cardinals catcher Yadier Molina stands with his hands on his hips as a ball is somehow stuck to his chest protector during the seventh inning of a baseball game against the Chicago Cubs on Thursday, April 6, 2017, in St. Louis.
-The ball was stuck to Molina's chest protector on a dropped third strike allowing the Cubs' Matt Szczur to reach first base when Molina couldn't find the ball.
+St. Louis Cardinals catcher Yadier Molina stands with his hands on his hips as a ball is somehow stuck to his chest protector during the seventh inning of a baseball game against the Chicago Cubs on Thursday, April 6, 2017, in... .
+St. Louis Cardinals catcher Yadier Molina laughs after a ball somehow got stuck to his chest protector on a dropped third strike during the seventh inning of a baseball game against the Chicago Cubs on Thursday, April 6, 2017,...
+ST.

 Add your comments below